deanebarker/odp-user-data/README.md

 ## To Use (read)

-Simple instantiate the object with the identifier.
+Instantiate the `OptiDataProfile` object with the identifier.
 For example, if we were using email:

 ```
 var profile = new OptiDataProfile("deane@deanebarker.net");